December 21, 2018

 As more manufacturers continue adding standard safety features as well as newer safety features, the list of top used cars for teens continues growing.
 Research conducted by the IIHS showed that most parents who bought vehicles for their teens were shopping on a budget.
 For this reason, the IIHS created different sub-categories in the list based on prices.
-According to their research, the average amount spent by parents on cars for their teens was close to $10,000.
-However, the median price was slightly less than $5,500.

 While most parents are shopping on a budget for their teens, the IIHS points out that it is better to spend a little bit more than the budget amount over sacrificing safety to spend less.
 When parents are faced with the choice of buying a vehicle that is not on the list or spending a little more, it is better to pick the safer option.
 The addition of something as simple as a lane departure warning feature could save a teen from an accident and parents from spending more over the years on a higher insurance premium stemming from a teen’s at-fault crash.
 However, a teen losing his or her life in a crash is far worse than paying higher premiums or paying for medical bills.